The Game (Queen album): "Play the Game"

 "Play the Game" was written by Freddie Mercury.
-The song was released as a single in 1980, reaching No. 14 in the UK and No. 42 in the US.
-The song was performed live from 1980 to 1982.
+The song begins with a series of overlapping synthesizer sounds played on an Oberheim OB-X, signaling the band's acceptance of electronic instruments into what had previously been an explicitly "no synths" sonic approach.
+It was released as the album's third single on 30 May 1980, reaching No. 14 in the UK and No. 42 in the United States.
+The song was performed live until 1982.

 "Dragon Attack"

-"Dragon Attack" was written by Brian May.
-The song was a live favourite, being performed from 1980 to 1985.
-On the UK release of "Another One Bites The Dust", it was featured as the B-side.
-Two remixes of the track were scheduled to feature on the cancelled BASIC Queen Bootlegs 1992 album.
-The first by Jack Benson and R.A.K. featured as a bonus track on 1991 reissues of The Game.
+"Dragon Attack" was written by Brian May and was featured as the B-side of the UK single release of "Another One Bites The Dust", due to its stylistic similarity as a funk rock song.
+It was performed live from 1980 to 1985.
+Two remixes of the track were scheduled to appear on the cancelled 1992 BASIC Queen Bootlegs album.
+The first, by Jack Benson and R.A.K., was included as a bonus track on 1991 reissues of The Game.
 The second was an instrumental remix by Dave Ogilvie.
-Stylistically, "Dragon Attack" is a funk rock song.

 "Another One Bites the Dust"

 "Another One Bites the Dust" was written by John Deacon.
-The song is known as a funk song and was released as a single at the suggestion of American singer Michael Jackson, who was a huge fan of the group and would often see them in concert when they came to Los Angeles.
-"Another One Bites the Dust" was a worldwide success, reaching No. 1 in America and many other countries, and in the UK where it reached No. 7.
-After the success of the song, Queen recorded Hot Space, which was a more disco album.
-It is credited as Queen's best selling single, having sold 7 million copies worldwide.
-The song was played live from 1980 until the last tour with Mercury in 1986.
-Part of this song was performed during Queen medley songs by Extreme on The Freddie Mercury Tribute Concert in 1992.
+The song, a funk and disco track, was released as a single at the suggestion of Michael Jackson, a fan of the band who attended their July 1980 concert at The Forum near Los Angeles.
+It quickly became a success, reaching No. 1 in the United States and several other countries, and No. 7 in the United Kingdom.
+It is Queen's best selling single, with sales of approximately 7 million copies worldwide.
+The song was performed live from 1980 until the band's final tour with Mercury in 1986.
+Portions of the song were included in a Queen medley performed by Extreme at The Freddie Mercury Tribute Concert in 1992.

 "Need Your Loving Tonight"

 "Need Your Loving Tonight" was written by Deacon.
-The song was released as a single in November 1980 and reached number 44 in the United States.
-The song was also played frequently during The Game Tour in 1980 and then less frequently in 1981, but was not played live thereafter.
+The song was released as a single in November 1980 and reached No. 44 in the United States.
+It was performed frequently during The Game Tour in 1980 and less frequently in 1981, but was not performed live thereafter.

 "Crazy Little Thing Called Love"

-"Crazy Little Thing Called Love" was written by Mercury while lounging in a bubble bath in the Bayerischer Hof Hotel in Munich, where Queen were staying during the making of The Game.
-In addition to playing guitar on the record, Mercury also played guitar in concert.
-The song peaked at No. 2 in the UK and No. 1 in the Billboard Hot 100 in the United States for four consecutive weeks.
-"Crazy Little Thing Called Love" also peaked at No. 1 in Australia, Canada, Mexico and Netherlands.
-The song has been covered by many artists.
-"Crazy Little Thing Called Love" and "Another One Bites The Dust" were Queen's only No. 1 singles in the United States.
+"Crazy Little Thing Called Love" was written by Mercury as a tribute to Elvis Presley while he was relaxing in a bath at the Bayerischer Hof Hotel in Munich, where Queen were staying during the recording of The Game.
+The track was released as a single eight months before release of the album.
+It peaked at No. 2 in the United Kingdom in late 1979 and then No. 1 in Australia, Canada, Mexico, Netherlands, and the United States in early 1980.
+The song was performed live from 1979 to 1986, first during the Crazy Tour and later as part of Queen's set at Live Aid.
+In addition to playing guitar on the recording, Mercury also played guitar in live performances of the song.